Sonata-Princeton/SONATA-DEV/sonata/tests/demos/reflection_dns/README.md

 $ python sonata/tests/demos/reflection_dns/graph/animate_logs.py
 ```
 The experiment runs for 30 seconds, sending attack traffic for 10 seconds starting at t=5 seconds.
+For more details, check out our demo video: https://youtu.be/mXlNMfByp0M